CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive — narrowly scoped to Quarkus integration testing specifically, with very specific framework and tool references (@QuarkusTest, Dev Services, WireMock, Testcontainers).
-Unlikely to conflict with general Java testing skills or other framework-specific skills.
+Highly distinctive — it targets specifically Quarkus integration testing with named frameworks and patterns.
+The combination of Quarkus + integration testing + specific tools like Dev Services, WireMock, and Testcontainers creates a very clear niche that is unlikely to conflict with general Java testing or other framework-specific skills.

 3 / 3